turingschool/lesson_plans/ruby_02-web_applications_with_ruby/database_design_modeling.markdown

 ## Goals

-* use a schema designer to outline attributes of tables and relationships between tables
+* use a schema designer to outline attributes of tables and one-to-many relationships between tables

-## Review (15 minutes)
+## Lecture

 ### One-to-Many